Jeff D. Leach: Personal life

 He grew up in Boston, Texas and is from Austin, Texas.
 With his ex-wife he has a daughter, born around 2000, whose type 1 diabetes diagnosis aged 2 led him into researching healthy food and biology.
 His children and their mother lived in Canada in 2010.

 In late 2019, Leach was accused of multiple counts of assault by four women and a man, including sexual assault.
 Leach denies the allegations and unsuccessfully sued an accuser for defamation, though his appeal to the Eighth Court of Appeals in El Paso in March 2020 is still pending.
 Airbnb removed his Basecamp Terlingua from its listings in November 2019, following the allegations.
 He was indicted by a grand jury in February 2020 for an alleged 2014 assault, with a $20,000 bond from Brewster County sheriff's office.
 At a hearing in December 2020, Leach declined a plea deal by DA Sandy Wilson and Judge Roy Ferguson confirmed that the case would go to trial, likely in August 2021.
+The indictment was subsequently dropped, and a prolonged defamation case initiated against the accusers.